 By improving water quality in rivers, we reduce the amount of energy required to clean it for use in homes and businesses.
 In 2020, local Rivers Trusts addressed 630 water quality improvements and pollution events.

 We are soil saviours

 Soils store and hold carbon - and this ability increases when the soil is healthy.
 We work with farmers and landowners to maximise the soil's ability to sequester carbon.
 In 2020, we worked with 2,205 farms!

 Our local Trusts create and restore wetlands – 62 in 2020, to be precise.
 These habitats can store huge amounts of carbon and act as natural filters, removing nutrients which can cause problems like algal blooms in open water downstream.
 The UK has lost 90% of our wetland habitats in the last 100 years, and reintroducing this habitat into our landscapes gives the many plants and animals that need them, a chance to flourish again.

-wetlands were created or restored by local Rivers Trusts in 2020
+hectares of wetlands were created or restored by local Rivers Trusts in 2022-23

 As well as mitigating against climate change directly, our Trusts carry out work which will help us to adapt to the changing climate.
 Flooding, for example, is likely to become more frequent and severe due to climate change.
 Unfortunately, we can’t do anything to prevent this from happening, but we can lessen the impact flooding has on our communities.

 Flooding is likely to become more common and severe.
 We use Natural Flood Management (NFM) to reduce flood risk while also creating benefits for the environment.

 Restoring rivers can increase connectivity between habitats, providing avenues for species to alter their distribution in response to climate change.